SteveTaylorDev/multiplayer-scaling-system-shooter/README.md

 # Arcade Shooter (with Scaling Systems)

 One of my oldest projects, built around 2016.
-Based on learning materials from Unity, this project came from a desire to build much further than what the materials covered, including functionality such as:
+Based on learning materials provided by Unity, this project came from a desire to build much further than what the materials covered, including functionality such as:

 // Health //
 Starting with a blank project, I built an arcade style shooter system with help from Unity tutorials.
 The first thing added beyond that was a health system, along with an indicator to the player model, which adjusts the material color to match the current health.
 Player attributes such as a player number and color were also added, which could be reassigned or adjusted during gameplay.